Charleston Roof Help

 • Gritty material near downspout splash areas

-• Dark or inconsistently colored patches visible on shingles
+• Dark or inconsistently colored shingle patches

 Next Steps